hw-ju/monai_uf_tutorials/monaicore_singlegpu/README.md

 cd ~
 ```

 Download MONAI Core tutorial repository into a local directory.
-The default name of the directory is “tutorials”.
+The default name of the directory is `tutorials`.

 ```bash
 git clone https://github.com/Project-MONAI/tutorials.git